The homomorphism defect of an extended Levine-Tristram signature via twisted homology: Introduction

 \section{Introduction}

 Let $\mathcal{I}$ be a link invariant which takes values in an abelian group $G$.
 One can consider the map

 where $B_n$ denotes the $n$-braid group and $ \widehat{\alpha}$ denotes the closure of the braid $\alpha$.
 A first question one can ask is whether this map is an homomorphism.
 It is not difficult to check, however, that the only link invariant with this property is the constant trivial one.
-It is therefore interesting to try to evaluate the ``homomorphism defect''
+It is therefore interesting to try to evaluate the homomorphism defect

-In the case of the Levine-Tristram signatures (\cite{Levine},\cite{Tristram}), this study was carried out by Gambaudo and Ghys in \cite{GambaudoGhys}.
-We denote the Levine-Tristram signature of a link $L$ at $\omega \in S^1 \subset \C$ as $\sigma_L(\omega). $ Gambaudo and Ghys were able to express the homomorphism defect of these signatures in terms of two classical objects, which are the reduced Burau representation (\cite{BirmanCannon}, \cite{Burau})
+In the case of the Levine-Tristram signatures (\cite{Levine},\cite{Tristram}), which we introduce in Subsection \ref{subsection: LT signature}, this study was carried out by Gambaudo and Ghys in \cite{GambaudoGhys}.
+We denote the Levine-Tristram signature of a link $L$ at $\omega \in S^1 \subset \C$ as $\sigma_\omega(L). $ Gambaudo and Ghys were able to express the homomorphism defect of these signatures in terms of two classical objects, which are the reduced Burau representation (\cite{BirmanCannon}, \cite{Burau})

-and the Meyer cocycle.
+and the Meyer cocycle \cite{Meyer}.

 When we evaluate at some $\omega \in S^1 \setminus \{1\}$, for $\alpha$ an $n$-braid, $\Burau_\omega(\alpha) \in \operatorname{GL}_{n-1}(\C)$ is known to be unitary with respect to a skew-Hermitian form.
-Therefore, for $\alpha, \beta \in B_n$, one can consider the Meyer cocycle of the two unitary matrices $\Burau_\omega(\alpha)$ and $\Burau_\omega(\alpha)$.
+Therefore, for $\alpha, \beta \in B_n$, one can consider the Meyer cocycle of the two unitary matrices $\Burau_\omega(\alpha)$ and $\Burau_\omega(\beta)$.
 The main consequence of the result in \cite{GambaudoGhys} is the equality

 for any pair of $n$-braids $\alpha, \beta$, for any $\omega \in S^1$ of order coprime to $n$.